 Reheat the grill until it reaches an internal temperature of 165°F. You can easily determine the meat’s temperature with a meat thermometer.

-Time required to Reheat the Rib
+Step 2: Time Required to Reheat the Rib

 Unwrap the foil from the meat after it reaches the desired temperature and place the meat on the grill again, this time on direct heat.